-This homemade Peppermint Simple Syrup recipe is is amazingly delicious.
-It's a Starbucks copycat and the best peppermint syrup for coffee, hot chocolate, tea and more.
+This homemade Peppermint Simple Syrup recipe is amazingly delicious.
+It's a Starbucks copycat and the best peppermint syrup for coffee, hot chocolate, tea, and more.
 Make your favorite coffeehouse peppermint drink at home with this syrup in less than 10 minutes with only 3 ingredients!

 Jump to:

-- sugar- regular granulated white sugar is used for this recipe.
+- Sugar- regular granulated white sugar is used for this recipe.
+We tested this recipe with a few other sugars, and they all took away from the peppermint taste.

-- peppermint extract - I recommend getting a high quality peppermint extract.
+- Peppermint extract - I recommend getting a high-quality peppermint extract.
 This is where all of your flavor is coming from and will make a big difference.
 Be careful not to use imitation!
+While testing this recipe, we found that this made the biggest difference in flavor, and all of our recipe testers preferred a high-quality peppermint extract.

-1. Place water in pot and turn the unit to medium high heat.
+- Place water in the pot and turn the unit to medium-high heat.

-2. Add sugar to the water and stir to combine.
-Add 2-3 drops lemon juice, if desired.
+- Add sugar to the water and stir to combine.
+Add 2-3 drops of lemon juice, if desired.

 Do not use peppermint oil or flavoring.
 Use pure peppermint extract only for the best results and flavor.